MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_reportsize.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.ReportSize

 ## -description

-Retrieves the size, in bytes, of the given numeric control.
+Gets the size, in bytes, of the given numeric control.

 ## -property-value

 The report size (in bytes).

 ## -remarks